chung-leong/react-seq/README.md

 For the purpose of unit testing React-seq provides two functions:
 [`withTestRenderer`](./doc/test-utils/withTestRenderer.md) and [`withRestDOM`](./doc/test-utils/withRestDOM.md).
-One utilizes [React Test Renderer](https://reactjs.org/docs/test-renderer.html) while the other relies on the presence of the DOM.
+One utilizes [React Test Renderer](https://reactjs.org/docs/test-renderer.html) while the other relies on the DOM.
 They have the same interface.

 The following is a test case from the [Payment form example](./examples/payment/README.md#unit-testing):